 A measure of quality associated with the DOA position (algorithm TBD).
 A higher number indicates higher quality.
+Set as applicable to "000" for interference data (SIT 141 message).

 79. Average Carrier to Noise Ratio

 The average Carrier to Noise Ratio (dB-Hz) as computed from all contributing TOA/FOA measurements, computed by taking the log of the average of inverse logs of all measurements.